bogdantoma27/vpg-romania-bot/README.md

 SUPERLIGA_RESULTS_HOUR=10   # default: Wednesday 10:00

 # Admin API key — must match adminApiKey in the Angular frontend environment.ts
+# Generate with: node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"
 ADMIN_API_KEY=

+# Firebase project ID — enables the bot to read channel config from Firestore.
+# Set to your Firebase project ID (e.g. vpg-romania).
+# If unset, the bot uses only the env vars above for channel IDs.
+FIREBASE_PROJECT_ID=

 # Set automatically by Render; used for self-ping to prevent spin-down
 RENDER_EXTERNAL_URL=